Unoccupied Territory, Argoan-Capricornian Border

 This had happened already.
-He had executed Private Magda Rath one year and two days before the Aquarian-Capricornian border conflict broke out along the east—before the skirmish with the Aquarians Ziegenberg Ridge with Vogt’s hesitation.
+He had executed Landser Magda Rath one year and two days before the Aquarian-Capricornian border conflict broke out along the east—before the skirmish with the Aquarians at Ziegenberg Ridge with Vogt’s hesitation.

 The world spun, inverted, blackened.
 When color bled back into his awareness, Werner came to realize he was somehow lying on his back.
 Light from a campfire encircled by his subordinates—Vogt, Fischer, Stein, Heimler, Brandt, Kleine, Bergmann—and Gilbert flickered in the distance.

 A face eclipsed his own.
 “Are you alright, Lieutenant?
 Do you have any pain anywhere?”
 The voice was instantly recognizable.